 One day a “concerned” woman from another office in the building came to visit me.
-She said that since our marriage was likely to end in divorce anyway, she felt I should know that my husband had long had “more than a professional relationship” with another manager in the building.
+She said that since our marriage was likely to end in divorce anyway, she felt I should know that my husband had long had more than a professional relationship with another manager in the building.
 She assured me that it was, indeed, a fact.
 Being that other woman’s executive assistant, she’d overheard them booking a private room at a local swingers bar for an after-work hook up (this other woman was still married too).
-This eager informant rounded out her briefing by sharing the grapevine speculation about the paternity of the woman’s recent baby as well.
+My mind went to the fact that this same woman had recently had a baby, despite her children being much older.

-Initially, I dismissed this as titillating gossip and piling-on, but I got that tell-tale knot in my stomach as I remembered that same woman sending pictures of her baby to “us” at our home—despite the fact that she and I were barely work acquaintances, let alone personal friends.
+I got a knot in my stomach when I remembered that same woman sending pictures of her baby to “us” at our home—despite the fact that she and I were barely work acquaintances, let alone personal friends.

 Throughout this whole ordeal, I saw the backside of human nature, up close and personal.
 People who’d been “our” friends abruptly stopped talking to me as my husband systematically recruited them as flying monkeys in his smear campaign.
 Not knowing what he was saying, and being so shell-shocked and hiding out in silence only served to provide him with the unchallenged bully pulpit and the power to exclusively define the narrative.
 Emails languished in people’s in-boxes without opening or reply.
 It was bizarre.
 It was as if everyone feared that they too might contract divorce or attracting sudden abandonment into their lives by osmosis or by association.